Merdeka/Home-Automation/README.md

+#Home Automation

-# All Kinds of code and code snippets used in my Home Automation projects
+All Kinds of code and code snippets used in my Home Automation projects